splunk/splunk-connect-for-snmp/docs/microk8s/offlineinstallation/offline-microk8s.md

 kube-system    0s          Warning   Failed              pod/calico-node-sc784                           Error: ErrImagePull
 ```

-The previous information shows you that you lack a `docker.io/calico/cni:v3.21.4` image, and need to import it in order to fix the issue.
+The previous information shows that you lack a `docker.io/calico/cni:v3.21.4` image, and need to import it in order to fix the issue.

 The process to do this action is always the following: